Jeffrey Jupp practises in, employment law, regulatory and professional discipline, and commercial litigation.

 Much of Jeffrey’s practice concerns groups of employees bringing claims such as: indirect discrimination; TUPE; failure to consult under the 1992 Act; underpayment of the national minimum wage; holiday pay claims.
 He has acted for and against trade unions in respect of industrial disputes, internal disciplinary matters and in recognition cases.

 Jeffrey also has considerable experience in the High Court and has been involved in a number of cases involving medical professionals seeking injunctions to restrain disciplinary action and cases concerning post termination restraint and issues of employee confidentiality.
 He has also acted in City cases including those related to the alleged manipulation of LIBOR, bonus cases, and carried interest arrangements.
 He recently acted for a senior banker in respect of a proposed clawback of deferred bonus payments.
-He is currently acting for a number of bankers bringing substantial disability discrimination claims against their employers.
+He has acted or is currently acting for a number of bankers bringing substantial disability discrimination claims against their employers including Afrifa v Goldman Sachs.

 Jeffrey is a co-author of the Chapter; Human Rights in the Workplace in Tolleys’ Employment Law.
 He also regularly advises on matters of data protection, RIPA, social media, and human rights issues arising out of the use of personal data in the employment context.